NBISweden/psc-atlas/README-data-formats.md

 HEALTHY02,,NA,14.7,9.0,3.1
 ```

-Encoding healty controls as a `YES`/`NO` metadata field.
+Encoding healthy controls as a `YES`/`NO` metadata field.
 Here, healthy
 controls have `YES` for the `meta_healthy` field, while patient samples
 have `NO`.
 Additional metadata fields represent different conditions.
 Again, the application makes no special distinction between healthy
 controls and patient samples; this is just an example of how to
 represent such data.

 ``` csv
 sample_id,sample_date,meta_healthy,meta_alp,meta_bilirubin,metabolite_A,metabolite_B,metabolite_C
 1,2023-08-15,NO,LOW,HIGH,0.56,1.23,2.34